 The Town of Hilton Head Island community development department will be the lead department for the preparation, submission, and administration of this Consolidated Plan.
 Town staff has been an integral part of development of the Consolidated Plan by assessing the CDBG Program, reviewing materials, regulations and documentation on the Consolidated Plan process.
-The Town Manager, Town Director of Community Development, Town Director of Public Projects and Facilities, and Town Deputy Director of Community Development will oversee the preparation and administration of the Consolidated Plan.
+The Town Manager and Assistant Town Manager - Community Development will oversee the preparation and administration of the Consolidated Plan.